xsy99140636/Xget/README.en.md

 ## ⚠️ Disclaimer

 - **Legal Use**: This repository is only for accelerating legal public file downloads and Git operations.
 Please comply with relevant platform terms of service and local laws and regulations
 - **Service Availability**: Public instance `xget.xi-xu.me` is a free service with no guarantee of 100% availability.
-Recommend deploying your own instance for production environments
+Production environments are recommended to deploy their own instances
 - **Data Security**: Although Xget does not store or log user data, please handle sensitive information downloads carefully
 - **Liability Limitation**: Developers are not responsible for any direct or indirect losses caused by using this service
 - **Third-party Platforms**: Please respect the terms of service and rate limits of GitHub, GitLab, Gitea, Codeberg, SourceForge, Hugging Face and other platforms